SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 The method `.matchAll()` returns an iterator of all results matching a string against a regular expression, including capturing groups.

-It works similar to `.exec()` the only difference is that we get all the matches at once in a form of array.
+It works similar to the `.exec()` method.
+The only difference is that we get all the matches at once in a form of an array.

-The result is an array of arrays, that is why here we use the spread operator.
+The result is an array of arrays, that is why we use the spread operator in this example.

 ```js live
 const regexp = /t(e)(st(\d?))/g;